Capsules for the top 20 drivers in the Sprint Cup standings, plus five additional drivers of note.

 Team: Hendrick Motorsports

-WHERE HE STANDS: Former points leader Dale Earnhardt Jr. remained in fourth place for the second consecutive week after Kansas.
-He trails points leader Jeff Gordon by 26 points, is five points behind third-ranked Kyle Busch and leads fifth-ranked Carl Edwards by one point.
+WHERE HE STANDS: Former points leader Dale Earnhardt Jr. fell from fourth to fifth place after the Coca-Cola 600 on Sunday.
+He trails points leader Jeff Gordon by 38 points, is 14 points behind the third place tie between Carl Edwards and Kyle Busch and leads sixth-ranked Jimmie Johnson by six points.